Purchasing an Overhead Crane Process: From Consultation to Installation

 From there, the crane manufacturer will provide you with any approval drawings and/or calculations.
 Depending on the magnitude of the project, approval drawings can take 1-3 weeks to complete.
 Once authorized signatured are provided on the drawing they will begin sourcing all of the crane components and constructing the crane(s).

 If the manufacturer isn’t doing the installation, or is receiving assistance from a third-party during the installation, they’ll typically schedule an appointment prior to the scheduled date to come out and look at your facility.
 This helps to ensure that all parties can view the area where the crane will be installed, identify any obstructions that may require special equipment for installation, and familiarize themselves with the facility so that there aren’t any surprises when they show up to do the installation.

 Progressive Crane has over 40 years of experience in the overhead crane industry.
 We engineer and build custom solutions ranging from light-duty economical cranes to large-capacity, high-duty cycle cranes.

+Our expert team of Engineers, Estimators, and Project Managers can help you design and specify a cost-effective crane system for your facility, production or budgetary needs.
 Since every business is unique, and no two cranes are alike, we offer free quotes and consultations for overhead and material lifting projects.
 If you’re interested in learning more about how an overhead crane system can improve the efficiency and safety of your facility, or want to schedule a consultation, contact us today to speak with a Crane Specialist.